kristina-salnyk/react-feedback-01/README.md

-# React Practice
+# Feedback
-Feedback Form Component
+Events and Stats.
+Forms